marckassay/PSTrueCrypt/README.md

 * Uses SecureString and binary string (BSTR) to handle password securely

 ### Limitations:
-* No support for disk/parition or system encryption
+* No support for disk/partition or system encryption
 * TrueCrypt or VeraCrypt must be installed

 ### Notes:
 * Only tested on Windows 10 using .NET 4.6
-* One love, one heart.
-(One project, one contributor)  So there are most likely unknown limitations and issues.
+* One love, one heart (One project, one contributor).
+So there are most likely unknown limitations and issues.
 Please add any feedback, concerns, requests and/or bugs in the 'Issues' section of this project

 ## Instructions